 Definitely catered toward locals and family, resorts, like in other area of the world, are usually all-inclusive and therefore more expensive.
 They’re usually out of the major cities and are for holiday seekers that don’t want to worry about what to eat, how to keep their kids entertained or where to venture off to.

-Resorts are usually upper scale and can be exorbitant in the high season.
+Resorts are usually upper scale and can be exorbitant in the high season or weekends.
 While a condo is usually partially owned by several people, similar to a timeshare, the word is often used interchangeably with resort.
 Sometimes you’ll have both in the name, like “Yongpyong Resort Villa Condo”.
 If not used interchangeably, the condo would be more like a pension than a resort, meaning it is more basic with less amenities.

 While you most likely will not come across a goshiwon, I wanted to include it here as some Airbnbs are goshiwon.
 If the images of the place just show a bed and desk and looks like a shoebox, this is a goshiwon.